 While the flowers are insignificant, the red seed capsules covered in spines do possess ornamental value.
 When these pods dry, they explode, turning the seeds that had been trapped within into projectiles.
 Even the seeds, themselves are attractive, sporting an endless number of color patterns.

-It is perhaps the appearance of these seeds that gives the plant its genus name, Ricinus, which translates as "tick" in Latin (there is also an unrelated perennial named "tickseed").
+It is perhaps the appearance of these seeds that give the plant its genus name, Ricinus, which translates as "tick" in Latin (there is also an unrelated perennial named "tickseed").
 Unfortunately, the literature on the subject can't seem to decide whether the plant was named after the tick or vice versa.
 Regardless of the confusion surrounding the origin of the botanical name, castor bean plants merit specimen status, possessing some ornamental traits for which other plants would kill.

 A poisonous plant in all its parts, castor bean's namesake "beans" (i.e., the seeds) are especially toxic.
 They are the source of the infamous poison, ricin.
 If you've followed the news much at all in this crazy 21st century in which we live, you probably remember encountering at some point a report that went something like this: "Ricin-Laced Letter Sent to U.S. Senator."
 It's not often that a landscape plant makes it so big in the news, but, then again, our tall, toxic, and tropical star has a way of garnering the limelight.

 Does the danger posed by castor bean plants frighten you?
-Their toxicity might be problematic if you have young children.
+Their toxicity might be problematic for young children.
 If you're still determined to grow them, then lessen the danger by cutting off the flowers and disposing of them, thereby preventing seed formation.

 The first step in good plant care is selecting an ideal location for your specimen and improving the soil (if needed) in that spot.
 Grow castor beans in an area with full sun and good drainage.
 If you doubt the soil's fertility, work some compost into the ground.
 Keep the soil adequately watered all summer.